jonas-pueschel/RCG_DFTK/README.md

 ## Example

-A brief example on the usage of methods from this package, it can also be found in `experiments/simple_test.jl`.
+A brief example on the usage of methods from this package, a smiliar example can also be found in `experiments/simple_test.jl`.
 We emphasise that energy-adaptive methods usually need an initial guess that is close to the ground state in order to converge, while H1-RCG will usually show global convergence.
 As a trade-off, energy-adaptive methods generally converge faster locally with respect to runtime.

 ```julia
 using DFTK